MarekBykowski/yocto-ci-manifest/README.md

    <img width="700" src="https://github.com/user-attachments/assets/48efcae5-8548-493d-972a-17bc20db7d31">
 </p>

-Once you have the token copied run `gh auth login` pasting it in the last raw
+Once you have the token copied run `gh auth login` pasting it in the last line
 ```
 $ gh auth login
 ?
 Where do you use GitHub?
 GitHub.com